IMGIITRoorkee/omniport-docs/docs/source/setting_up/omniport_docker.rst

 in the directory ``cert/``.

+Also, if you choose the SSL route, remember to answer 'yes' for HTTPS in the NGINX image build script.

 Build the Dockerfiles
 ---------------------

-There are three images to be built which, thanks to Omniport's liberal use of scripts, translates to executing three shell commands.
+There are quite a few images to be built which, thanks to Omniport's liberal use of scripts, translates to executing just as many shell commands.
+All these scripts are interactive, which means you will be asked questions, whose answers will determine the end result of the operation.

+Maybe one day we will write a script that runs these scripts.

 .. code-block:: console

   [apps omniport-docker]$ ./scripts/build/django.sh
   [apps omniport-docker]$ ./scripts/build/react.sh
   [apps omniport-docker]$ ./scripts/build/nginx.sh
+  [apps omniport-docker]$ ./scripts/build/memcached.sh
+  [apps omniport-docker]$ ./scripts/build/rabbitmq.sh
+  [apps omniport-docker]$ ./scripts/build/postgres.sh
+  [apps omniport-docker]$ ./scripts/build/redis.sh

 That's all.
 Omniport Docker is ready to roll.